pietvanzoen/piet.me/source/blog/2017-02-27-automated-middleman-deploy-to-github-pages.html.md

       - bundle exec middleman deploy
 ```

-For each build, this will build the site, run the tests, and for builds on `master` branch it will run the deploy.
+For each build, this will compile the site, run the tests, and for builds on your `master` branch it will run the deploy.
 You’ll need to configure your git details too.
 For ease of configuration I’m using env vars for my git user config.
 Head to `https://circleci.com/gh/you/test-repo/edit#env-vars` to add your github info.

 ## Git write access for the build